 The heavily fortified, remote plant was impervious to bombing; it could only be taken down on site, which required scaling a 500-foot-high cliff in the middle of winter and infiltrating a heavily guarded basement laboratory.
 The nine Norwegians, led by 23-year-old Joachim Ronneborg, did just that, successfully detonating explosives that shut down the facility.
-The destruction of the Vemork plan was crucial in Albert Speer's decision to halt attempts to produce a German atomic device.
+The destruction of the Vemork plan was crucial in German Armaments Minister Albert Speer's decision to halt attempts to produce an atomic device.

 In 1943, British intelligence was asked to help conceal Allied intentions of invading Sicily that summer.
 Germany and the Allies were involved in a high stakes deception/guessing game to determine just exactly where the first European attack would occur.
 British intelligence officers came up with the idea of Operation Mincemeat, a plan to disseminate false information by allowing the Germans to "accidentally" discover faked top secret documents.

 To carry out Operation Mincemeat, the British acquired the cadaver of homeless man Glyndwr Michael, transforming him into "Major William Martin."
 By the time a submarine crew pushed Michael/Martin's body gently into the water off the coast of Spain, he was handcuffed to a briefcase stuffed with falsified military documents and mundane items.